devnote-dev/ptero-notes/wings/websocket.md

 ## Heartbeating

-Websocket tokens last around 20 minutes, with a "token expiring" event sent after around 5 minutes prior.
+Websocket tokens can last upto 20 minutes, with a "token expiring" event sent around 5 minutes prior to closing.
 In order to keep the websocket connection open, a new token needs to be sent before the connection closes.
-This process is called heartbeating, and can be done with these 2 steps:
+This process is commonly called heartbeating, and can be done with these 2 steps:

-1. Request a new token from the panel
+1. Request a new token from the panel ([websocket endpoint](/pterodactyl/client/servers.md#get-serversidentifierwebsocket))
 2. Send an "auth" event with the new token

-It's advised to reauthenticate the connection when you recieve the "token expiring" warning event, as the connection is not always kept open for 20 minutes.
+It's advised to reauthenticate the connection when you recieve the "token expiring" warning event, as the connection is not always kept open for the full 20 minutes.